jfrog/jfrog-spring-tools/README.md

 SpringShell vulnerability may affect **some** applications using Spring-boot, but requires a number of preconditoins to be exploitable.
 One specific condition which may be rather rare (and therefore render most applications non-exploitable in practice) is the existence of Spring endpoints which accept a non-primitive (Java Bean) type.
 This tool can be used to scan **compiled** code and verify whether such endpoints exist in the codebase.

+Currently this alerts on non-primitive arguments.
+As the precise list of vulnerable types becomes clearer, the tool will be updated.

 ------

 ## Usage instructions